lateef-taiwo/LOAD-BALANCER-SOLUTION-WITH-NGINX-AND-SSL-TLS/README.md

 * You can always change the interval of this cronjob if twice a day is too often by adjusting schedule expression.

-* You can log into your website using the username and password set in previious projects.
+* You can log into your website using the username and password set in previous projects.

   ![done](./images/logged%20in.png)